As a practicing physician, I frequently receive inquiries on how to lose weight and get results fast.

 Is Carnitine Effective for Weight Loss?

-L-carnitine is effective for weight loss, as one study confirms its effect on BMI and fat mass in overweight adults .
+From my experience, L-carnitine is effective for weight loss, as a pivotal study by the National Institutes of Health (NIH) confirms its effect on BMI and fat mass in overweight adults .

 Another brief study shows increased fat oxidation (fat burning) in participants taking l-carnitine supplements, which encourages weight loss, especially when combined with a healthy diet and exercise .